rileymcnair/KoolVidz/README.md

 Team Members: Riley McNair, Evan Chen, Leon Zhang, Maxwell Liu, Orrin Zhong

 KoolVidz is a video sharing service that provides information and entertainment to users.
-It features a search bar, like/dislike system, and a view counter.
+It features video streaming, search bar, like/dislike system, comments, and a view counter.

 ## Features